vygr/ChrysaLisp/docs/MACROS.md

 ```

 Here we know the splitting chars string is going to be constant at run time,
-but it's convenient to express it as the concatination of a space and lf char.
+but it's convenient to express it as the concatenation of a space and lf char.

 ## Macros can decorate existing functions